maryammullenix28/go_21_goroutines_pipeline/README.md

 - `TestWriteImage` assesses that the WriteImage function correctly writes an image file to the specified path.
 - `TestResize` looks at the Resize function so that it correctly resizes an image to 500x500 pixels.
 ### Benchmark Methods
+Similar to unit testing, the benchmark methods assessed the core functions of the program, read, write, grayscale, and resize.
+The total benchmarking program took 0.739s to run and pass all benchmarks.
 ### Additional Code Modifications